-“She really tried to be strong,” Jan Lash, one of Sherman’s closest friends, told Cleveland Magazine.
+She really tried to be strong, Jan Lash, one of Aliza Shermans closest friends, told Cleveland Magazine.

-In March 2013, on a Sunday afternoon, Sherman went to visit her divorce lawyer’s offices in a mall in downtown Cleveland.
+In March 2013, on a Sunday afternoon, Sherman went to visit her divorce attorneys offices in a mall in downtown Cleveland.
 A court date for the divorce case was set for the coming Tuesday.

 Around 5:30 p.m., employees of the mall heard screams and ran downstairs to find Sherman trying to stand with blood pouring out of her arms and mouth.
-She had been stabbed 11 times — on her neck, back and arms.
+She had been stabbed 11 times — in her neck, back and arms.
 When first responders loaded her into the ambulance, she was barely conscious.
 She was pronounced dead at 6:14 p.m.

 Security cameras captured a person running — with a slight limp — from the location where Sherman was found.
 Sherman still had her wallet.
 None of her jewelry had been taken.

-After the killing, Jennifer, the Shermans’ only daughter, further distanced herself from her father, while her brother Jonathan declared at the funeral, “My father had nothing to f—-ing do with this!
+After the killing, Jennifer Sherman, the couples’ only daughter, distanced herself from her father, while her brother Jonathan Sherman declared at the funeral, My father had nothing to f—-ing do with this!
 At the time of the killing, Jennifer Sherman was 25 and the Shermans’ two eldest children were in their late 20s.

-“I am really afraid he is going to have me killed,” wrote in an email to herself one night in 2012.
+I am really afraid he is going to have me killed, she wrote in an email to herself one night in 2012.

 Though he initially told police he had been waiting for Sherman in his office, digital records later proved he had been out of the office for nearly an hour when Sherman was stabbed.

-Dont use your car or dont let your car be seen,” he said in testimony.
-Dont use a gun because it could be heard.
+Dont use your car or dont let your car be seen, he said in testimony.
+Dont use a gun, because it could be heard.
 Dont use your street clothes.
-Use something that would cover up your entire body, your face, your hands.”
+Use something that would cover up your entire body, your face, your hands.